Avihe murder still a mystery - Informanté

 The reward in the amount of N$110,000 for information that leads to the successful prosecution of the murder suspect in the case is still in place.

-Expert detectives from Interpol have been tasked with the duty of investigating the murder of Ujaha, but have so far come up empty handed.
+Expert detectives from Interpol have been tasked with the duty of investigating the murder of Avihe, but have so far come up empty handed.